lisanhu/uwlax-cs441-project-3/README.md

 4 is Round-Robin (RR);

-Also, quantum # is defined meaningful only if -s 4 is chosen, user can decide the quantum to use, by inputing -q # while "#" denotes the number;
+Also, "-q #" is defined meaningful only if -s 4 is chosen, user can decide the quantum to use, by inputing -q # while "#" denotes the number;

 ## Example
 ```